Faust

+In Goethe's reworking of the story over two hundred years later, Faust seduces a pious girl who then dies by suicide, but after many further adventures Faust is saved from damnation through the intervention of penitent women, including the girl whose life he ruined.

 Summary of the story

 Faust is unsatisfied with his life as a scholar and becomes depressed.
 After an attempt to take his own life, he calls on the Devil for further knowledge and magic powers with which to indulge all the pleasure and knowledge of the world.
 In response, the Devil's representative, Mephistopheles, appears.
 He makes a bargain with Faust: Mephistopheles will serve Faust with his magic powers for a set number of years, but at the end of the term, the Devil will claim Faust's soul, and Faust will be eternally enslaved.

 During the term of the bargain, Faust makes use of Mephistopheles in various ways.
 In Goethe's drama, and many subsequent versions of the story, Mephistopheles helps Faust seduce a beautiful and innocent young woman, usually named Gretchen, whose life is ultimately destroyed when she gives birth to Faust's illegitimate son.
-Realizing this unholy act, she drowns the child and is held for murder.
-However, Gretchen's innocence saves her in the end, and she enters Heaven after execution.
-In Goethe's rendition, Faust is saved by God via his constant striving—in combination with Gretchen's pleadings with God in the form of the eternal feminine.
-However, in the early tales, Faust is irrevocably corrupted and believes his sins cannot be forgiven; when the term ends, the Devil carries him off to Hell.
+Realizing this unholy act, she drowns the child and is sentenced to death for murder.
+However, Gretchen's innocence saves her in the end, and she enters Heaven.
+In Goethe's rendition, Faust is saved by God via his constant striving – in combination with Gretchen's pleadings with God in the form of the eternal feminine.
+However, in the early versions of the tale, Faust is irrevocably corrupted and believes his sins cannot be forgiven; when the term ends, the Devil carries him off to Hell.